pallavrouth/Website/content/about/main/index.md

 ---
 ## Configure page content in wide column
-title: "Through this website" # leave blank to exclude
+title: "Through this website..." # leave blank to exclude
 number_featured: 1 # pulling from mainSections in config.toml
 use_featured: false # if false, use most recent by date
 number_categories: 5 # set to zero to exclude
 show_intro: true
 intro: |
-  I wish to document and share my knowledge in statistics and R and also my experiences as a Ph.D student.
-I hope that documenting some of these things would benefit readers.
-Especially, those who shares the same aspirations and interests as me.
+  I mainly wish to document and share my knowledge in statistics/econometrics using R and sometimes python.
+Other than that, I also hope to document my experiences as a Ph.D. student.
+I hope that one day my blog will become a useful digital archive for my future self as well as others who share the same interests and aspirations as me.
 show_outro: true
 outro: |
   <i class="fas fa-kiwi-bird pr2"></i>Thank you for visiting!